Skip Navigation

 FEDERAL PLANS

-The Federal Plans that we are aware of at this time that cover acupuncture are Mail Handlers (see http://www.mhbp.com), Letter Carriers, and some Blue Cross Plans.
+The Federal Plans that we are aware of at this time that cover acupuncture are Mail Handlers (see http://www.mhbp.com), Letter Carriers, and FEP (see above).
 All Federal employees have the option to elect these plans.
-But check to make sure, since coverage changes all the time.
+FEP does cover manual therapy/trigger point therapy/myofascial release/massage therapy through this office (even though the plan says massage therapy is not covered, they mean they do not cover massage therapists.
+Myofascial release/manual therapy/trigger point therapy is what is performed, which in insurance terms is not the same as massage therapy.)

 Golden Rule covers acupuncture.